How it works

 Please note that each facade is unique, and actual performance will vary depending on factors such as colour, design, building orientation, and site-specific conditions.
 To provide a more accurate assessment tailored to your project and to better understand the potential energy generation of your building, we offer a SolarCheck service, delivering detailed, project-specific insights and performance estimates.

-3. Reducing dependence and improving security
+3. Solar facades reduce dependence and improve security

 Buildings that generate a significant share of their electricity on-site are less exposed to price volatility and supply risks.
 At the same time, grid costs remain a structural challenge.
 The Bundesnetzagentur reports commercial network tariffs of 8.49 ct/kWh for 2025, while BDEW estimates that distribution grid investments will reach around €110 billion by 2033 and €207 billion by 2045.
 Reducing electricity purchases is therefore not only an energy strategy, but also a way to protect against long-term cost increases driven by infrastructure.